American Standard vs Trane? What is the difference between Trane and American Standard?

 We have found the service from these networks really varies by location which ultimately leads to the contractors and then ultimately the end users experience.
 In our own company we made the switch for no other reason than to offer the best experience and pricing we could for our loyal clients.

-The reason we offer several different brands when proposing a new system installation (we also carry the Lennox and Rheem brands) is really because we believe in promoting Magic Touch Mechanical not the A/C Manufacturer brand.
+The reason we offer several different brands when proposing a new system installation (we also carry the Lennox, Mitsubishi, and Magic Touch Air brands) is really because we believe in promoting Magic Touch Mechanical not the A/C Manufacturer brand.
 We chose these brands based on quality, reliability and features and each offers unique features and qualities that may better suit one over the other based on the application and features that are important to our clients.

 All third party industry experts will tell you the most important part of the equation for the consumer is the caliber of the installing company…more important than the brand, model and efficiency!